cassiomolin/cassiomolin/README.md

 Want to know more?
 See below:

 - :briefcase: Check out my [LinkedIn][linkedin] profile.
-- :page_facing_up: You'll also find details about my professional experience in my [CV].
+- :rocket: You'll also find details about my professional experience in my [CV].
 - :grey_question: I answered 1000+ programming-related questions in [Stack Overflow][stack-overflow].
 - :thought_balloon: You may find something interesting in my not-so-frequently-updated [coding blog][blog].
 - :mailbox: Would you like to get in touch?
 [Drop me a message][contact].